nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ### [Logos 10 Reformed Gold](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228327/logos-10-reformed-gold)

-This package has some of my favorite dictionaries, commentaries, and theology books.
+This package has some foundational Biblical and theological study resources and has some of my favorite dictionaries and commentaries.

 * _New Dictionary of Biblical Theology (NDBT)_
 * _IVP Pocket Reference Series_